Best Underlay for LVT and Vinyl Flooring

 The Best Underlay for Vinyl Flooring (Sheet).

 This may be a shock, but it isn’t considered necessary to have vinyl flooring underlay in most cases.
 This is because sheet vinyl flooring comes with a backing layer that provides cushioning and support.
-Adding an extra layer of cushioning underlay beneath vinyl flooring may give it a “bounce” – a novelty that will get old fast.
+Adding an extra layer of cushioning underlay beneath vinyl flooring may give it a “bounce” rather than cushioning underfoot – a novelty that will get old fast.

 If you were to add vinyl flooring underlay, there are most definitely applications that help, however:

-- Uneven Subfloor – If your subfloor has some dips and bumps, this will reflect in the sheet vinyl.
-As a result, it may be better to get a thin foam.
+• Uneven Subfloor – Subfloor imperfections such as some dips and bumps will reflect in the sheet vinyl.
+As a result, it may be better to get a thin foam to provide a smooth surface at the start of your flooring project.

-- Soundproofing – Sheet vinyl doesn’t lend a lot of soundproofing properties.
+• Soundproofing – Sheet vinyl doesn’t have a lot of soundproofing properties.
 As a result, having a thin sheet of cork underlay increases acoustic insulation.

-- Moisture – In moisture-prone areas, such as basements and bathrooms, an underlay with a moisture barrier can create a barrier between the sheet vinyl and the moisture.
+• Moisture – In moisture-prone areas, such as basements and bathrooms, an underlay with a moisture barrier can create a barrier between the sheet vinyl and the moisture, protecting the longevity of the flooring.

 The Best Underlay for LVT

-LVT is a hard flooring but is very secure, comfortable and warm underfoot.
+Luxury Vinyl flooring is hard but very secure, comfortable and warm underfoot.
 Despite being made up of more layers and generally being of a much better quality than sheet vinyl in all areas except cost (but not value), it doesn’t have one thing sheet vinyl does – the backing layer.
 This means that LVT is a lot more compatible with underlays.
+In fact – LVT flooring NEEDS an appropriate underlay to make sure it lasts as long as possible and provides you with the comfort you’re looking for.

 The first thing to point out is that SoundBarrier (an underlay available at QA specifically created for LVT flooring) is compatible with both Gluedown and Click LVT installations – a rarity with LVT underlays, meaning you really have a one stop shop when you work with QA for your LVT underlay.